Introduction

 I will show the installation of Alpine Linux here, but there are more distributions available.
 You can see available distributions using the command “proot-distro list”.
 Actually you can select the following distributions for installation:

 To be honest, we are not installing Linux here.
 Android provides the Linux Kernel.
-We are just installing a Linux distribution’s filesystem image and are “prooting” to it.
+We are just installing a Linux distribution’s filesystem tre and are then “prooting” to it.

 1. Open Termux